How to Find Research Supervisors

 3. Look for a faculty or staff section or tab on the department page.
 This is where you can access information about the professors or supervisors associated with that department.

-4. Explore the faculty or staff page to find a list of professors, along with their academic titles and areas of expertise.
+4. Afterward, explore the faculty or staff page to find a list of professors, along with their academic titles and areas of expertise.
 Typically, professors are presented with their names, academic designations, and research interests.

 5. Pay attention to the research interests or areas of expertise mentioned alongside each professor’s name.
 This will assist you in identifying supervisors who specialize in your research area or share similar interests.

-6. Click on the profile or biography of the professors you are interested in.
+6. Next, click on the profile or biography of the professors you are interested in.
 This will provide you with more comprehensive details about their research background, publications, projects, as well as any additional qualifications or achievements.

 7. While perusing the professor’s profile, make note of their contact information, such as their email address or office phone number.
 These details will be valuable for future communication.

-8. Repeat the aforementioned steps for other departments or faculties within the university if you are exploring interdisciplinary research or have multiple areas of interest.
+8. Repeat the aforementioned steps for other departments or faculties if you are exploring interdisciplinary research areas or have multiple research interests.

-9. Create a shortlist of supervisors who align with your research goals and interests based on their expertise and research areas.
+9. Eventually, create a shortlist of supervisors who align with your research interests based on their expertise and research areas.

 2. Web of Science